frodre/LMROnline/README.md

 Welcome to the Last Millennium Reanalysis Online (LMR Online) framework code base-- a toolset for climate field reconstructions using ensemble data assimilation.
-This is an offshoot of the original LMR Framework (Hakim et al. 2016, [LMR](https://www.github.com/modons/LMR)).
+This is an offshoot of the original LMR Framework (Hakim et al. 2016).
-This repository contains the code used for reconstructions in "Coupled Atmospher--Ocean Reconstruction of the Last Millennium Using Online Data Assimilation, Perkins and Hakim, submitted"
+This repository contains the code used for reconstructions in "Coupled Atmosphere--Ocean Reconstruction of the Last Millennium Using Online Data Assimilation, Perkins and Hakim, submitted"